paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-010-warehouses.md

 **(c) Treatment of fees** All fees collected under this section shall be credited to the account that incurs the costs of administering this chapter and shall be available to the Secretary without further appropriation and without fiscal year limitation.

-**(d) Interest** Funds collected under this section may be deposited in an interest-bearing account with a financial institution, and any interest earned on the account shall be credited under subsection (c) of this section.
+**(d) Interest** Funds collected under this section may be deposited in an interest-bearing account with a financial institution, and any interest earned on the account shall be credited under subsection (c).

 **(e) Efficiencies and cost effectiveness**